semaphoreci/docs/caching-big-repositories_5bf03fb92c7d3a31944e139d.md

 * `SEMAPHORE_PROJECT_NAME`: This environment variable holds the name of the current Semaphore 2.0 project.
-* `SEMAPHORE_GIT_SHA`: This variable holds the current revision of the GitHub code that the pipeline is using.
+* `SEMAPHORE_GIT_SHA`: This environment variable holds the current revision of the GitHub code that the pipeline is using.

-The combination of `SEMAPHORE_PROJECT_NAME` and `SEMAPHORE_GIT_SHA` gets updated each time you make changes to the GitHub repository.
+Note that the combination of `SEMAPHORE_PROJECT_NAME` and `SEMAPHORE_GIT_SHA` gets updated each time you make changes to the GitHub repository.

 The `semaphore.yml` file for the example project will be the following: